-Figure Overall distribution 4: of response times for the Optimizely snippet worldwide. with average called out explicitly from the response blog.optimizely.com/2013/12/11/why-cdn-balancing/.
+Figure 4: Overall distribution of response times for the Optimizely snippet worldwide, with the average response called out explicitly from blog.optimizely.com/2013/12-/11/why-cdn-balancing/.

-Moreover, these differences are often semantic: a slight difference in page layout such as a table border being moved by a millimeter may result in a lot of pixels being different between the two images;

-• the task of screenshot differencing can be given to humans who are, we argue, better suited to the task of determining which differences are semantic and which are minor differences in appearance.
+- the developer can be involved in the process, yet the number of schedules may prove so large that considering all before/after screenshots will be prohibitively costly; - screenshot differencing may be done automatically [1].
+While in many cases the before and after images are exactly the same, in some cases there are subtle differences.
+Moreover, these differences are often semantic: a slight difference in page layout such as a table border being moved by a millimeter may result in a lot of pixels being different between the two images; - the task of screenshot differencing can be given to humans who are, we argue, better suited to the task of determining which differences are semantic and which are minor differences in appearance.